sargis-work/paystack-ios/README.md

 Before you can run the app, you need to provide it with your Paystack public key.

 1. If you haven't already, sign up for a [Paystack account](https://dashboard.paystack.com/#/signup) (it takes seconds).
 Then go to https://dashboard.paystack.co/#/settings/developer.
-2. Replace the `paystackPublishableKey` constant in ViewController.swift (for the Sample app) with your Test Public Key.
+2. Replace the `paystackPublicKey` constant in ViewController.swift (for the Sample app) with your Test Public Key.

 #### Additional Setup if you will be testing chargeToken